 One of ACIAR’s overarching development objectives is ‘Building scientific and policy capability within our partner countries’.
-Many ACIAR projects therefore include elements of research capacity building.
+Many ACIAR projects include elements of research capacity building.

-ACIAR Research Proposal Capacity Building Toolkit (PDF) and Tool 1 template (word doc) aims to support ACIAR project leaders and project team members, to help plan this capacity building during project development.
+The ACIAR Research Proposal Capacity Building Toolkit (PDF) was developed to support ACIAR project leaders and project team members, to plan capacity building during project development.
 It aligns to ACIARs new Project Performance Monitoring Plans guidance, reporting and review templates.

 ACIAR is committed to tackling gender inequality in research design, delivery and impact.

 ACIAR Research Proposal Gender Guidelines are designed to assist researchers to ensure proposals present aims, objectives, research activities, methods, capacity building activities and outputs that can effectively address women’s empowerment and gendered social relations.